Olabode3262/olabode3262/README.md

-# OLABODE SHONIBARE
-# Sales Analyst, Loss Prevention Portfolio
+# Sales Analyst and Loss Prevention Portfolio
 - Intermediate level of dedicated experience in the dynamic retail industry.
 - Proficient in harnessing data to drive sales strategies
 - Mitigate losses and solving technical difficulties.